slatinsky/DiscordChatExporter-frontend/README.md

 - Windows, Linux and Mac support (including M1 Macs)

-### System requirements (per guild)
-- You will need ~1 GB of RAM to process 100k messages.
-So if your guild export contains 1 million messages, you will need ~10 GB of RAM.
-- The viewer can handle at least ~2-4 million messages (4 GB of ram) in the browser
-- Chromium based browsers are recommended (Chrome, Edge, Opera, Brave, Vivaldi, etc.)

 Note: Discord servers are known internally as guilds

-Planned feature:
-- Refactor to client-server architecture is planned to handle larger exports than 4 million messages per guild.
-And with added bonus of being able to run the viewer on your own server and view your exports from anywhere.
-But it will take some time to implement.

 ## Quick start (Windows)
 Using prebuilt binaries is the easiest way to use this tool on Windows.